midtown-ai/glossary/glossary/w.md

  See also [W], [Snorkel Program], [Weak-Supervised Learning]

+# Weight

+ The stronger the relative weight (compared to the weights of other inputs), the stronger the relationship/bond/connection (the more important the feature is)

+ aka a parameter in an [artificial neural network]

+ Learned through [backpropagation] and choice of [loss function]

+ See also [W], ...

 # Weighted Gini Impurity Index

  See also [W], [Gini Impurity Index], [Forest Of Stumps]

+# Weighted Input

+ The input signal that is multiplied by its [weight].
+Is comparable to a stimulus of an [Artificial Neuron].

+ See also [W], ...

 # Whisper Model